New Brexit checks on food imports expected to be delayed for fifth time

 Suppliers will have to deal with sanitary and phytosanitary (SPS) checks and a requirement for a health or veterinary certificate.

-These controls already apply to British exporter to the EU and have since 2021 – but have been repeatedly delayed in the opposite direction.
+These controls already apply to British exporters to the EU and have since 2021 – but have been repeatedly delayed in the opposite direction.

 They had originally been set to apply from 2020 but have been repeatedly delayed.
-The UK government has struggled to build the capacity for a system of checks, including a land for large lorry parks.
+The UK government has struggled to build the capacity for a system of checks, including land for large lorry parks.

 Join our commenting forum